 There’s a lot of different game meats available in Africa.
 I sampled most that I could but by no means is this list the full menu!

 Starting with something simple, Ostrich is readily available in Africa, as well as back home in the US.
 It’s also the leanest alternative to Beef and tastes amazing (with minimal gaminess).
 I’ve had this meat countless times in SA.
 It also costs nothing more than a beef steak but you know you’re eating a much healthier meal.

 Ostrich is readily available at the restaurants in South Africa but Oudtshoorn is likely where all Ostrich connoisseurs should go as this town has the largest ostrich farms in the world which of course means delicious ostrich steaks all day.

 I had not a clue what this animal was but when I went to a Hazel’s restaurant near the Addo Elephant Park that specialized in game meats, and this was a special for the night.
 It’s a pretty commonly known animal to the South Africans but I had never heard of it before.
-So I did what any person would do in this situation and proceeded to google image the animal.
-I looked through some pictures, and told the waiter, “ya what the hell let’s eat it”
+I had to search for it on Google Images and after seeing the photos and with my waiter’s recommendations, I agreed to try it.

 Readily available at most restaurants, this is one of the most popular game meats in the country.
 This is one of my favorites as it is amazingly tender, juicy, and just the right amount of gameyness.
 Good biltong can be made out of this meat as well.